 Antidepressant medication is usually continued for up to 6 months after the benefits become noticeable.
 If required, this period of time may be extended further.
 However, it is not uncommon for patients to have to try a number of different medications before they find one that is right for them.
 This is because antidepressant medications can come with some nasty side effects.

-Psychotherapy is also referred to as ‘talk therapy’ and refers to treatment such as single or group counseling, one on one sessions with a psychologist as well as cognitive behavioral therapy which assists in changing ways of thinking and specific behaviors related to depression.
+Psychotherapy is also referred to as ‘talk therapy’ and refers to treatment such as single or group counseling, one on one sessions with a psychologist as well as a cognitive behavioral therapy which assists in changing ways of thinking and specific behaviors related to depression.

 Lifestyle changes can be helpful to those suffering from milder forms of depression.
 They include: